michaelwenk/sherlock/README.md

 # WebCASE
 Web services for Computer-Assisted Structure Elucidation (CASE).

+The graphical user interface is available under https://github.com/michaelwenk/webcase-frontend.

+## Core  Features
+- Dereplication
+- Elucidation
+- Retrieval of previously generated results

+The dereplication is done by searching for hits in NMRShiftDB.
+PyLSD is used for structure generation.
+See [Dependencies](#dependencies) section.

 ## Download and Execution of pre-built Containers
 This project uses Docker containers (https://www.docker.com) and starts them via docker-compose.
 Make sure that docker-compose is installed.